Towards a theory of dissipative Dark Matter I: the Born limit: Energy loss rate

 \subsubsection{Dipole soft emission}

-For dipole emission, the energy differential cross-section~\eqref{softdipole} describes the $x\ll1$ emission spectrum of the various dSIDM scenarios.
-For long-range mediation, substituting this expression into~\eqref{Dot(e)} and integrating over $\omega$ up to the cut-off $\Lambda$ yields the soft energy loss rate
+For dipole emission, the energy-differential cross sections~\eqref{softdipole} describe the $x\ll1$ emission spectrum of the various dSIDM scenarios.
+For long-range mediation, substituting the corresponding expression into~\eqref{Dot(e)} and integrating over $\omega$ up to the cut-off $\Lambda$ yields the soft energy loss rate

-where we added the subscript $\mathcal{D}$ to indicate the dipole nature of the emission.
+where we added the subscript $\mathcal{D}$ to label the dipole nature of the emission.
 Of course, up to numerical prefactors, the rate exhibits the same parametric dependencies (temperature, mass, coupling constants) as the full result.
 Taking the ratio of this soft energy loss rate with the one obtained by integrating over the {\it full} energy range of dipole emission, i.e., the leading-order term in~\eqref{NRJlossrate}, denoted here as \( \dot{\epsilon}_{\mathcal{D}} \), yields

 Applying the same procedure in the case of short-range force yields the corresponding soft energy loss rate,

 The ratio between the soft energy loss rate and the leading-order dipole result given by the first term in~\eqref{NRJ2} is found to be